Ugondu/CostAnalysisOfPatientAdmission/README.md

 The cleaned data should meet the following criteria:

 - Contain only columns relevant to the analysis
-- All data types should be appropiate for the contents of each column
+- All data types should be appropriate for the contents of each column
 - No null and blank values in the dataset indicating complete data for all records.

 To attaiin a normalized dataset, the following steps are required;